sergiey/dorev-tgbot/README.md

 # dorev-tgbot
-Telegram bot implementing a dictionary of traditional (pre-revolutionary) Russian spelling.
+Telegram bot and CLI application that implementing a dictionary of traditional (pre-revolutionary) Russian spelling.